foss-for-synopsys-dwc-arc-processors/documentation/docs/home/processors.md

 # Synopsys ARC Processors

+## ARC Classic

-Synopsys ARC processors are represented by three generations of Instruction Set Architectures (ISA).
+Synopsys ARC Classic processors are represented by three generations of Instruction Set Architectures (ISA).
 Each ISA consists of one or more processor families with different microarchitectures.
 All cores may be configured to support little or big endianness.
 All families except ARC EM and ARC 600 families may be configured to support running complex operation systems like Linux.